LukeEmmet/GeminiLUACH/README.md

 ### "May include" 📦 U+1F4E6

-Intended meaning: *This linked content **may** optionally be shown in context here if desired.*
+Intended meaning: *The content of the linked URL **may** optionally be shown in context here if desired.*

 The only level of depth permitted is **1**.
 That is to say no deeper LUACH elements in the included content are to be further interpreted.

 Only links within the current domain **MAY** be interpreted and included.
 This is to prevent unexpected inclusion of third party content not under the control of the author.
-Links to other domains **MUST NOT** be interpreted, and a simple link must be shown
+Links to other domains **MUST NOT** be interpreted, and a simple link **MUST** be shown

 If the linked content is text/gemini, no further "may include" links in the linked content may be interpreted.
 This is to keep the simplicity down and prevent any expectation by authors or readers of complex interpretation or multiple layers of inclusion